Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Analysis of the simplest case:

-Now, remember that arbitrary orbits are attracted by limit cycles.
-By introducing the period of a limit cycle $T_0$, one can rewrite
+Now, remember that arbitrary orbit is attracted by a periodic orbit.
+By defining the period of the orbit as $T$, one can rewrite

 for sufficiently large $t_0$.
-We note that the period depends of the initial states, i.e. $T_0 = T_0(\{ u^0_j \}_{j=1}^N )$
+We note that the period depends of the initial states, i.e. $T = T(\{ u^0_j \}_{j=1}^N )$.

-FIG. \ref{fig_flow_exon} and \ref{fig_flow_intron} are graphs relating between the flow $\langle J_e \rangle$, $\langle J_i \rangle$ and the number of particle $M$ for fixed $N_e$ and $N_i$.
-One can find that not only phase shift around $M = N_e/2$ discussed above but also several non-continuous gaps appear in the flow in the $i$-part.
-One can also observe that the flow in the $i$-part can take several value for some $M$.
-We note that the flow is symmetric with $M = N_e/2$ because the dynamics of $v^t_j = 1 - u^t_j$ is the same as that of $u^t_j$.
-To discuss the reason of such phenomena including the exact point of gaps and flow of each part, we focus on several representative limit cycles.
+FIG. \ref{fig_flow_main} and \ref{fig_flow_skipped} are graphs relating between the flow $\langle J_m \rangle$, $\langle J_s \rangle$ and the number of balls $M$ for fixed $N_m$ and $N_s$ (we consider several initial states for each $M$).
+One can find that not only phase shift around $M = N_m/2$ discussed above but also several non-continuous gaps appear in the flow in the skipped region.
+One can also observe that the flow in the skipped region can take several value for some $M$.
+We note that the graph is symmetric with $M = N/2$ because of the symmetry due to the jump priority time evolution rule.
+To discuss the reason of such phenomena including the exact point of gaps and the flow of each part, we focus on several representative periodic orbits.